sgutierrez8c54/codeserv/Disabling-Android-Studio-Instant-Run.md

 Teams who use Android Studio **_must_** disable Instant Run.

 ### Locating Instant Run Settings
 When you first launch Android Studio a Welcome screen should appear.
-You can navigate to the Instant Run Settings from this Welcome screen by selecting the "Configure->Settings" from the "Configure" dropdown list in the lower right hand corner of the screen.
+You can navigate to the Instant Run Settings from this Welcome screen by selecting the "Configure->Settings" item from the "Configure" dropdown list in the lower right hand corner of the screen.

 <p align="center"><img src="https://github.com/FIRST-Tech-Challenge/WikiSupport/blob/master/ftc_app/images/AndroidStudio/ConfigureSettings.jpg" width="500"><p>